Coming Home To Myself

 In London I worked alongside Professor Susie Orbach, psychotherapist and author of Fat is a Feminist Issue for 5 years.
 On returning to Australia I was on the Board of Endangered Bodies Australia, an advocacy group for eating disorders headed up by Sarah McMahon, founder of BodyMatters Australia.

 I have run workshops at The Butterfly Foundation's Conference for Carers and held art-therapy workshops at BodyMatters Australia.
-I am also the in-house Art Therapist at Wesley Mission Hospital in their Eating Disorders Unit two days per week.
+I was also the in-house Art Therapist at Wesley Mission Hospital in their Eating Disorders Unit two days per week.

 I'd like to know more?